abdala-elgendy/github-streak-contributions/README.md

 A Chrome extension that tracks your GitHub contribution streak and notifies you to help keep your streak alive.

+You can view all the details here: https://deepwiki.com/abdala-elgendy/github-streak-contributions.

 ## Features

 - Tracks your current GitHub contribution streak.